 PublicSoftTools

 The free Video to GIF Converter turns any video clip into a high-quality animated GIF in your browser — no upload, no signup, no size loss from generic colour palettes.
 Set the clip range, width, and frame rate, then download.
+This guide explains why GIF quality varies so dramatically across tools, how to get the best results from your specific clip, and when GIF is the right format choice at all.

 How to Convert a Video to GIF